 While most creditors want a lump-sum payment over installments, it is possible in some cases to establish an installment agreement.
 This helps stop the collection calls and keeps the creditor from initiating court action.

 However, it’s also important to only agree to a payment plan that you can afford.
 Usually, if an installment agreement is established and you miss a payment, the full amount of the original debt (less any payments) will again become due.
 Remember, the creditor already has the experience of your failure to pay, and now they want to see success.

-Still, it’s important to protect yourself.
+Still, you need to protect yourself.
 If the original debt was agreed to be settled for a lesser amount, be sure to get an agreement in writing from the creditor.
-This is usually done before the exchange, when you actually pay the debt.
+This is typically done before the exchange when you actually pay the debt.

 To recap, the main action items for debtors who wish to settle their debt with the original creditor are: